-In the state of Arizona, up to $400 per person ($800 per couple filing jointly) can be directly deducted, dollar-for-dollar, from the taxes you owe the state of Arizona.
+In the state of Arizona, up to $421 per person or $841 per couple filing jointly (for tax year 2023) can be directly deducted, dollar-for-dollar, from the taxes you owe the state of Arizona.

 Many people like the tax credit because it allows you to keep your tax dollars in your local community.
 By designating your tax credit to YOTO, you are effectively ensuring that local Pima County youth receive the support that they need to stay in school and succeed!

-To put it in perspective, if you belong to a group (club, religious institution, workplace, etc.) of 50 people and all of you commit to donating $400 to YOTO, you would raise $20,000 for the youth we serve without actually spending a dime yourselves.
+To put it in perspective, if you belong to a group (club, religious institution, workplace, etc.) of 50 people and all of you commit to donating your tax credit to YOTO, you would raise $20,000+ for the youth we serve without actually spending a dime yourselves.
 It’s that easy.

 It sounds too good to be true, but it’s real!
 You can read the law here.